 • Access the Google Home app on your phone and select the account, link to your new device and connect to Wi-Fi.

-• Google offers a more in-depth setup tool, if you would like more assistance in connecting.
+• Google offers a more in-depth setup tool, for those needing extra assistance in connecting.

-Once you’ve added your Nest to your Home app, it's accessible by clicking Thermostat on the home screen.
+After you've added the Nest to your Home app, it's accessible by clicking Thermostat on the home screen.
 Once you do that, you can change your Nest temperature by dragging your finger along the screen or tapping on a plus or minus sign.

 9. Making a Nest Thermostat Schedule

-You can set a temperature schedule on a Nest Thermostat either on the device or on the Google Home app.
-More advanced versions of the Nest, such as the Nest Thermostat E and Nest Learning Thermostat, are also controllable with the Nest app.
+Your Nest allows you to schedule temperature programming either on the device or on the Google Home app.
+Newer and advanced models of the Nest, such as the Nest Thermostat E and Nest Learning Thermostat, can also be adjusted by using the Nest app.

 You have two primary ways to establish a temperature schedule on a Nest Thermostat:

-• Temperature Presets: To change the temperature presets on your Nest, open the Google Home app and press Thermostat.
+• Temperature Presets: If you prefer other basic preset options, open the Google Home app and select Thermostat.
 Then, tap Presets and choose Edit.
-As soon as you're finished making updates, select Done.
+After the changes are complete, select Done.

 10. Setting a Temperature Range on a Nest Thermostat